Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Python
 ~~~~~~
-We use pyunit testing framework (the unittest module) for our tests.
+We use pyunit testing framework (the unit test module) for our tests.
 You should
 understand how this works to better understand how to write your tests.
 To completely understand pyunit, you should read its `official documentation
 <http://docs.python.org/library/unittest.html>`_.